Abortion in North Dakota: Judicial history

 Following the Dobbs decision, Burleigh County District Judge Bruce Romanick granted a preliminary injunction on the state's trigger law on abortion, which was upheld by the state supreme court.

+In September 2024, a North Dakota district judge struck down the state's abortion ban, stating that it violated the North Dakota state constitution.
+In 2025, the North Dakota Supreme Court denied the state government's request to reinstate the total ban.